Ella Mitchell

-Career
+Life and career

+Mitchell was born in Ahoskie, North Carolina, on September 14, 1935.

 Mitchell appeared in the 1975 film Lord Shango.

-Mitchell assumed the role of Evillene when The Wiz revived on Broadway in 1984.
+She assumed the role of Evillene when The Wiz revived on Broadway in 1984.
 She reprised the role again when the show was on tour in 1992.

 Mitchell was a member of The Gospel All Stars and The Bradford Singers, and performed with the Alvin Ailey American Dance Theater for 30 years.

+In September 2000, Mitchell was one of a "multicultural" array of artists—including Jojo Mayer, Hyung-ki Joo, Luoyong Wang, Gilles Chiasson, and Angela Covington—performing at Madison Square Garden's Paramount Theatre as part of the "Peace, Health and Prosperity Concert" that concluded the United Nations Millennium Summit.

+Mitchell died in New York City on July 2, 2024, at the age of 88.